Goldcorp Chairman Warns World is Running Out of Gold

 A growing body of analysts thinks U.S. stocks could see a massive downturn as early as autumn, following in the steps of Chinese stocks which recently corrected by as much as 20%.
 But equities are only one piece in the puzzle of a world economy whose recovery is faltering, according to the International Monetary Fund.

 Gold could also get a boost from Treasuries, whose yields have fallen steadily since mid-May amid an aggressive Fed hiking policy.
 And, despite usually being seen as negative for gold, some think that the metal will prosper amid rising interest rates that nonetheless struggle to keep up with global inflation.

 Lastly, the trading standoff between the U.S. and China could serve as another boost to the gold market.
-While the yellow metal has reacted moderately to the current round of higher tariffs, the unlikelihood of either President Trump or Xi Jinping backing down from the conflict seems to all but guarantee a continuation of trading tensions and the accompanying rise in gold prices.bart melek, european central bank, international monetary fund
+While the yellow metal has reacted moderately to the current round of higher tariffs, the unlikelihood of either President Trump or Xi Jinping backing down from the conflict seems to all but guarantee a continuation of trading tensions and the accompanying rise in gold prices.bart melek, european central bank, Featured, international monetary fund